 4 Steps To Tracking A Successful Product Launch

-Releasing a new product is tough because the launch phase will influence how it’s perceived in the long run.
-It’s possible to overcome a rocky start, but a disastrous introduction can leave you with a lot of work to do.
-You only have one chance to make a first impression—and since hype peaks early, that impression will heavily affect word-of-mouth recommendations.
+Having a successful product launch is important for many reasons, including one you might not consider.
+How a product is perceived during the launch phase will influence how it’s perceived in the long run.
+While it’s possible to overcome a rocky start, a disastrous product launch leaves you with a lot of work to do.
+And it is still damaging because it squanders your first impression and ability to use hype to get those all-important word-of-mouth recommendations.

 Throughout the launch phase, you need to keep a close eye on how things are going.
-This will allow you to correct your course whenever necessary (and it likely will be essential on at least one occasion, no matter how finely-honed your plan is).
-That’s all easier said than done, of course.
+This empowers you to correct your course early and as often as necessary, and it will be needed no matter how finely honed your plan may be!

-While hype can peter off the longer your product is available, interest shouldn’t.
-Presented well, a good product should rise in popularity over time, and become more profitable through the expiry of introductory offers.
-This means that the launch phase is the perfect time to test some different approaches to marketing.
-More notably through running competing landing pages.
+While hype will wear off the longer your product is available, interest shouldn’t.
+When presented well, a good product should rise in popularity over time and become more profitable as introductory offers expire.
+This means that the launch phase is the perfect time to test different marketing approaches.
+Running competing landing pages is a great way to do this.

 A/B Testing

-Think of all the ways in which you could promote your product: all the descriptions you could field, all the styles you could try, and all the audiences you could target.
-By setting up unique landing pages to embrace these different options and using them for A/B testing (and other forms of testing), you can arrive at some useful conclusions.
+Think of all the ways in which you could promote your product.
+This includes variations in how you describe it, different landing page styles and even targeting various audiences.
+By setting up unique landing pages to embrace these different options and using them for testing, you can arrive at some useful conclusions about what resonates.

 Step 2: Analyze Queries Pre-and Post-Purchase